jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 > I would like to purchase a car.
 I know that I need to perform steps like deciding upon the type of car, find a dealership, secure financing, ... .
 Provide a complete sequence of steps for me.
 Fill in any missing steps.

 ## Alternative Approaches Pattern
 Rather than trying to craft the perfect prompt, ask the LLM/GenAI for some prompt examples.
-That is, let the LLM/GenAI brainstorm some ideas for you.
+That is, let the LLM/GenAI brainstorm some prompt ideas for you.

 Here are some phrases to trigger this pattern:
 >If there are alternative ways to accomplish a task X that I give you, list the best alternate approaches
 >
->(Optional) Compare/contrast the pros and cons of each approach
+>_Optional_ Compare/contrast the pros and cons of each approach
 >
->(Optional) Include the original way that I asked
+>_Optional_ Include the original way that I asked
 >
->(Optional) Prompt me for which approach I would like to use
+>_Optional_ Prompt me for which approach I would like to use
 >

 You will need to replace "X" with an appropriate task.

 Some examples:
->For every prompt I give you, If there are alternative ways to word a prompt that I give you, list the best alternate wordings.
+>For every prompt I give you, if there are alternative ways to word a prompt that I give you, list the best alternate wordings.
 Compare/contrast the pros and cons of each wording.
 >
 >For anything that I ask you to write, determine the underlying problem that I am trying to solve and how I am trying to solve it.
 List at least one alternative approach to solve the problem and compare / contrast the approach with the original approach implied by my request to you.

 ### Thanksgiving Dinner Revisited
+Let's return to our Thanksgiving dinner.
+This time, you're just not asking for a menu.
+You don't even know where to start.
 >When I ask you a question, I want you to generate several prompts that could be used to obtain responses from ChatGPT.
 List the relative strengths and weaknesses of each prompt.
 Summarize the prompt strategies when done.

 Then prompt: